pbberlin/struc2frm/README.md

 accepting wildcard expressions with `*` for selecting options from the select.
 Wildcard expressions are case sensitive.
 Multiple wildcard expressions can be chained using `;`.
+Multiple expressions are applied successively additively.
-Any wildcard expression can be negated by prefixing it with `!`.
+Any wildcard expression can be negated by `!` prefixing, resulting in _unselect_.
 Example `Car*;Bike*;!Plane*`.
 To debug, open the Javascript console of your browser and type `wildcardselectDebug = true;`